manuelp/webmarks/README.md

 # webmarks

-This is a library written in Clojure to manage so-called *webmarks* (for now it's just a fancy name for *bookmarks*).
+This is a library (and an app using it) written in Clojure to manage so-called *webmarks* (for now it's just a fancy name for *bookmarks*).
 The main characteristic of webmarks is that they are organized only by *tags*: one webmark can have how many tags you want and be searched by tag(s) or by URL substring.

 *WARNING: this is still alpha software!*